 - 9. Ask Your Suppliers and Bussiness Associations to Link to Your Website

-- 10. Set Yourself Up on Google My Business
+- 10. Set Yourself Up on Google Business Profile

 1. Set Up Google Analytics and Search Console